 The bad news is that you have to pay taxes; The good news is that there are many tax deductions available for small business owners.
 You can significantly and legally reduce what you have to pay in taxes, but you should know these deductions and know how to use them to your advantage.
 This may be the key to a successful tax return.

-You must ensure that all items that you declare as business expenses are in effect considered deductions.
+You must ensure that all items that you declare as business expenses are in effect considered as HMRC allowable deductions.
 Some categories are clear: the office supplies, equipment, or software that you purchased during the tax year.
 They are deductions.
 A vehicle that you have bought for your family is clearly not.
-Other items are more complex, such as clothing: unless it is a uniform that you wear in the workplace or a type of protective clothing, the clothes or footwear you buy for work are not deductible.
+Other items are more complected such as company car benefits, charitable donation, entertainment etc.

 This is essential to keep an accurate record of the expenses that can be deducted from your taxes.
 The best way to keep your personal expenses and your company’s expenses divided is by opening separate bank accounts and using separate credit cards for everything.
 Use your common sense when using your pleasure”?
 It applies perfectly here: if you attend a seminar related to your industry, buy your plane ticket with your commercial credit card and use the receipt as a deduction on your taxes.
 But if you are going to have a beer with your seminar colleagues after the end of the course, simply pay with your personal credit card.

 Once the time comes to file your taxes, be sure to separate your business expenses from your personal expenses.
 And remember that separating your business account from your personal account not only has advantages when filing your taxes: having a commercial bank account is one of the basic requirements to apply for a commercial loan, and it is also the first step in building your credit commercial and open your company to new opportunities.

 Tip 5.
 Put Yourself on Your Company’s Payroll From the Beginning of The Tax Year.